hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 of retros that got the job done but that's about it.
 There's no vast pool of experience that I could rely on.

-Luckily enough there's a nice place for inspiration online that a colleague of mine showed me a couple of weeks ago: the [Retr-o-mat](http://plans-for-retrospectives.com/) has a very nice collection of ideas and approaches for the individual phases for a retrospective.
+Luckily enough there's a nice place for inspiration online that a colleague showed me a couple of weeks ago: the [Retr-o-mat](http://plans-for-retrospectives.com/) has a very nice collection of ideas and approaches for the individual phases for a retrospective.
 And on top of it it will automatically generate a fully fledged plan for your next retro by randomly picking one of the concepts